Our business

 4. Reviews

-A member of the public can apply for a Complaint Handling Review if they are dissatisfied with how a policing body operating Scotland dealt with their complaint.
-PIRC will not review the original complaint itself.
+A member of the public can apply for a CHR if they are dissatisfied with how a policing body operating in Scotland dealt with their complaint.
+PIRC can review the handling of the complaint, however, cannot investigate or review the original complaint itself.

 Key stages for communicating: